 Samples, related analytical data and Doping Control information may be used for anti-doping research purposes, although no Sample may be used for research without the Athlete's written consent.
-Samples and related analytical data or Doping Control information used for research purposes shall first be processed in such a manner as to prevent Samples and related analytical data or Doping Control information used for research involving Samples and related analytical data or Doping Control information being traced back to a particular Athlete.
-Any research involving Samples and related analytical data or Doping Control information shall adhere to the principles set out in Article 19 of the Code.30
+Samples and related analytical data or Doping Control information used for research purposes shall first be processed in such a manner as to prevent Samples and related analytical data or Doping Control information being traced back to a particular Athlete.
+Any research involving Samples and related analytical data or Doping Control information shall adhere to the principles set out in Article 19 of the Code.